This tutorial goes through Deployment Manager using the

 gcloud config set project myproject

 Set your default zone and region.
-Some GCP resources require a zone or a region and you can set a default zone or region, similar to a default project.
+Some Google Cloud resources require a zone or a region and you can set a default zone or region, similar to a default project.
 To set a default zone or region, use

 gcloud config set.
 In this case, use